-- 6.52 The RAN Service Readiness Badge consists of a gilt background depicting waves, with a small anchor (silver level 1 and gold level 2) or star (silver level 3 and gold level 4) in the centre, which indicates the length of completed sea service. - 6.53 Wearing of the badge is mandatory for qualified personnel who meet the RAN Individual Readiness requirements.
+6.49 The RAN Service Readiness Badge (SRB) consists of a gilt background depicting waves, with a small anchor (silver level 1 and gold level 2), star (silver level 3 and gold level 4) or a combination of the two (silver level 5 and gold level 6) in the centre, which indicates the length of completed sea service.

+- 6.50 Details on the entitlement of the SRB can be found in ANP4104 Part 3 Chapter 8. - 6.51 Wearing of the badge is mandatory for qualified personnel.
 The badge is to be worn as follows: - a.
-'Coat, Black' (winter ceremonial coat for Officers and Senior Sailors). - 1.
-W1/2/3.
+'Coat, Black' (winter ceremonial coat for Officers and Senior Sailors). - (1) W1/2/3.
 Positioned centrally on the right breast 5mm above name badge. - b.
-'Coat, White' (summer ceremonial coat for male Officers and Senior Sailors with pockets); White Shirts and Black Utility Jackets (All ranks). - 1.
-Positioned centrally on the right breast 5mm above the name badge.

-- c.
-'Coat, White' (summer ceremonial coat for female Officers and Senior Sailors with no pockets). - 1.
-S1/2.
-Positioned centrally on the right breast, bottom edge of badge to be in line with the top of the medal ribbon. - a.
-For members not entitled to wear medals the bottom edge of the badge is to be positioned centrally and horizontally on the right breast in line midway between the top and second button. - 2.
-S3.
+'Coat, White' (summer ceremonial coat for male Officers and Senior Sailors with pockets); White Shirts and Black Utility Jackets (All ranks). - (1) Positioned centrally on the right breast 5mm above the name badge. - c.
+'Coat, White' (summer ceremonial coat for female Officers and Senior Sailors with no pockets). - (1) S1/2.
+Positioned centrally on the right breast, bottom edge of badge to be in line with the top of the medal ribbon. - (a) For members not entitled to wear medals the bottom edge of the badge is to be positioned centrally and horizontally on the right breast in line midway between the top and second button. - (2) S3.
 Centrally on the right breast 5mm above name badge. - d.
-'Jumper, White and Black' (winter and summer ceremonial jumpers for Junior Sailors), 'Dress, White' (female all ranks). - 1.
-S/W 1/2/3.
+'Jumper, White and Black' (winter and summer ceremonial jumpers for Junior Sailors), 'Dress, White' (female all ranks). - (1) S/W 1/2/3.
 Centrally on the right breast 5mm above name badge. - e.
 Mess Dress.
-Worn centrally on the right lapel with the bottom edge aligned horizontally with the top of the medal's ribbons. - 1.
-For members not entitled to wear medals: - a.
-S4/5.
-Worn centrally on the right lapel with the bottom edge aligned horizontally to the second button of the shirt (collar button counted as the first). - b.
-W4/5.
-Worn centrally on the right lapel with the top edge of the badge to be positioned 40mm below the point of the lapel - 6.54 Details on the entitlement and issue of the Service Readiness Badge can be found in Annex 6A. - 6.55 The badge is not to be worn on coveralls, DPNU, DPCU / AMCU, overcoats, raincoats or greatcoats.
+Worn centrally on the right lapel with the bottom edge aligned horizontally with the top of the medal's ribbons. - (1) For members not entitled to wear medals: - (a) S4/5.
+Worn centrally on the right lapel with the bottom edge aligned horizontally to the second button of the shirt (collar button counted as the first). - (b) W4/5.
+Worn centrally on the right lapel with the top edge of the badge to be positioned 40mm below the point of the lapel - 6.52 The badge is not to be worn on coveralls, MMPU, DPCU / AMCU, overcoats, raincoats or greatcoats. - 6.53 The SRB is issued on initial achievement of service readiness.
+Upgrades to the level of SRB are issued as members achieve the applicable level of cumulative sea service. - 6.54 Members are to request initial issue and subsequent upgrades of the SRB using the 'Authorisation for Issue of Service Readiness Badge' form (Annex 6A).
+This form is to be submitted to the Ship's Office for Commanding Officer approval and then to the local Clothing Store with a copy retained on the member's personal file. - 6.55 Two badges at the appropriate level will be issued at Commonwealth expense.
+Stocks of SRBs are available in clothing stores on a repayment basis for replacement or additional badges.